fish-404/fullstack/README.md

  😐 Container will hibernate due to long inactivity (around 10 minutes according to [CodeSandbox FAQ](https://codesandbox.io/docs/faq#are-there-any-limitations-with-sandboxes)), you need refresh browser to wake it up

- 🤨 Terminal font space is large to use, seems no methond to change terminal theme (After discuss with CodeSandbox developer, seems the terminal font space problem I meet is a special case and other users seems not meet this, still try to find how to fix it)
+ 🤨 Terminal font space is large to use, seems no methond to change terminal theme (After discuss with CodeSandbox developer, seems the terminal font space problem I meet is a special case(it appears in my working and personal computer).
+But other users seems not meet this, still try to find how to fix it)

  🙁 Can't use custom ESLingt configs